SachinSAgrawal/SachinSAgrawal/README.md

 ### Websites

 #### Original
-Note that some of the links might not work because I never renewed them, so there are links to mirrors of them on Glitch.
+Note that these links might not work because I never renewed them, so there are links to mirrors of them on GitHub pages below.

 * Primary: [sachinagrawal.me](https://sachinagrawal.me)
 * Fitbit: [sagrawal8fitbit.dev](https://sagrawal8fitbit.dev)